DHHR reports more than 2.97 million Covid-19 tests have been completed

-DHHR has confirmed the deaths of a 73-year old male from Wyoming County, a 44-year old male from Kanawha County, an 84-year old female from Raleigh County, a 62-year old male from Berkeley County, a 78-year old female from Jefferson County, a 76-year old female from Harrison County, and a 76-year old male from Raleigh County.
+DHHR has confirmed the deaths of a 68-year-old female from Cabell County and a 73-year-old male from Raleigh County.

-“We extend our sincere condolences to these families,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“Vaccines saves lives.
-I urge you to choose the Covid vaccine for yourself and for your children ages 12 and older.”
+“Every life lost to this pandemic is a tragedy.
+Our thoughts go out to the families,” said Bill J. Crouch, DHHR Cabinet Secretary.
+“Choosing to have a COVID vaccine means choosing to help stop the loss of lives due to the pandemic.
+We each have a role to play in building community immunity in West Virginia.”

 Delays may be experienced with the reporting of information from the local health department to DHHR.
 As case surveillance continues at the local health department level, it may reveal that those tested in a certain county may not be a resident of that county, or even the state as an individual in question may have crossed the state border to be tested.
-Such is the case of Monongalia and Pocahontas counties in this report.
+Such is the case of Monongalia, Monroe, Preston, Ritchie, and Wayne counties in this report.
 Please visit www.coronavirus.wv.gov for more detailed information.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Brooke, Clay, Grant, Jefferson, Lincoln, Logan, Mingo, Morgan, and Wyoming counties.
+Free pop-up COVID-19 testing is available today in Barbour, Berkeley, Doddridge, Jefferson, Lincoln, Morgan, Putnam, Ritchie, Tyler/Wetzel, and Wayne counties.

 Barbour County